t1pen/Forward-Kinematics-SCARA-V3-Python/README.md

 import numpy as np

-# link lengths in mm
+# Link Lengths in mm

 a1 = float(input("a1 = "))
 a2 = float(input("a2 = "))
 a3 = float(input("a3 = "))
 a4 = float(input("a4 = "))

-# joint variables: is mm if f, is degrees if theta\
+# Joint Variables: is mm if prismatic, is degrees if theta

 d1 = float(input("d1 = ")) #20 mm